nginxinc/kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 * Number of VS in 'Down' state
 * Number of VS in 'Healthy' state

-The stats are returned as a JSON body:
+These statistics are returned as JSON:

 ```json
 { "Total": <int>, "Up": <int>, "Unhealthy": <int>  }